naomii96/git-hook/README.md

 To “install” a hook, all you have to do is remove the .sample extension.
-Please note you can create a new file with the same name minus the .sample, and also change the permission for the file to +x this allows the file to be an execuable:
+Please note you can create a new file with the same name minus the .sample, and also change the permission for the file to +x this allows the file to be an executable:

 ```
 chmod +x pre-commit